akhilesh0421/BEEE_CU19/Exp2_LED_Chaser/README.md

 **Learning & Observation**:

 After doing this experiment I became familiar with circuit boards and Arduino programming.
 Now I can distinguish between the input and output pins of a board easily.
 And make some patterns by using Arduino programming.
-I also observed that how a simple change in code can affect the blinking of the LED.
+I also observed that how a simple change in code can affect the Glowing pattern of LEDs.
 **Problem Troubleshooting**:

 Wrong connections caused trouble.
-Re-examine the connections and code to overcome the trouble.
+Re-examined the connections and code to overcome the trouble.

 **Precautions**: